 Physical characteristics of a person born under the rule of the Moon

 It’s very common for one eye to be larger than another.
 Arms are often short and fleshy.
-They are inclined to oedema and kidney disease.
+They are inclined to edema and kidney disease.

 What the Moon represents in astrology